 URC's financial position remains healthy with strong cash levels.
-The Company has a current ratio of 1.92:1 as of December 31, 2017, higher than the 1.86:1 as of December 31, 2016.
-Financial debt to equity ratio of 0.47:1 as of December 31, 2017 is within comfortable level.
-The Company is in a net debt position of ₱23.391 billion this year against ₱21.577 billion last year.
+The Company has a current ratio of 1.70:1 as of December 31, 2018, lower than the 1.92:1 as of December 31, 2017.
+Financial debt to equity ratio of 0.48:1 as of December 31, 2018 is within comfortable level.
+The Company is in a net debt position of ₱26.445 billion this year against ₱23.391 billion last year.

-Total assets amounted to ₱147.641 billion as of December 31, 2017, higher than ₱142.665 billion as of December 31, 2016.
-Book value per share increased to ₱36.93 as of December 31, 2017 from ₱35.77 as of December 31, 2016.
+Total assets amounted to ₱151.936 billion as of December 31, 2018, higher than ₱147.641 billion as of December 31, 2017.
+Book value per share increased to ₱38.02 as of December 31, 2018 from ₱36.93 as of December 31, 2017.

 The Company's cash requirements have been sourced through cash flow from operations.
-The net cash flow provided by operating activities for calendar year 2017 amounted to ₱14.254 billion.
-Net cash used in investing activities amounted to ₱8.408 billion which were substantially used for fixed asset acquisitions.
-Net cash used in financing activities amounted to ₱6.696 billion due to dividend payment, net of loan availments.
+The net cash flow provided by operating activities in 2018 amounted to ₱14.658 billion.
+Net cash used in investing activities amounted to ₱8.680 billion which were substantially used for fixed asset acquisitions.
+Net cash used in financing activities amounted to ₱7.452 billion due to dividend payment and net loan repayment.

-The capital expenditures amounting to \$\mathbb{P}8.130\$ billion include site development and building constructions and rehabilitation/upgrade of beverage and snacks facilities in the Philippines; construction of glucose plant and coffee manufacturing facilities in Vietnam; new warehouse and improvements in biscuit and wafer lines in Thailand; on-site storage warehouse in New Zealand; , machine upgrades and building management improvements in New Zealand and Australia; warehouse construction and biscuit line installation in Myanmar.
+The capital expenditures amounting to ₱8.642 billion include site development, building constructions and rehabilitation/upgrade of beverage and snacks facilities in the Philippines; improvements in packaging facility in Vietnam; new warehouse and improvements in biscuit, snacks and candy lines in Thailand; potato chips and kettle plant upgrade in New Zealand; various capacity upgrades and building management improvements in New Zealand and Australia; and construction of new factory building and conbar line in Malaysia.

-The Company budgeted about ₱8.000 billion for capital expenditures (including maintenance capex) and investments for calendar year 2018, which substantially consists of the following:
+The Company budgeted about ₱9.144 billion for capital expenditures (including maintenance capex) and investments for 2019, which substantially consists of the following:

-- \$\P\$5.500 billion for expansion of capacities and improvement of handling, distribution, quality control and operational efficiencies throughout the branded foods group. - \$\P\$1.500 billion for commodity foods group for flourmill and pasta manufacturing equipment, sugar business expansion and maintenance capital expenditures. - ₱1.000 billion for agro-industrial group for sow level expansion, new commissary and processed meat plant, feedmill capacity expansions, farm improvements and handling facilities for feeds division.
+- \$\textstyle 7.309\$ billion for capacity expansions and improvement of information systems, handling, distribution, safety, quality control and operational efficiencies throughout the branded consumers foods group. - \$\P\$1.254 billion for commodity foods group for flourmill and pasta manufacturing, sugar business expansion, improvement and maintenance capital expenditures. - \$\P\$581 million for agro-industrial group maintenance capex, packaging business facilities improvement and machine rehabilitation.